economic problems of all types.

 a business-way.
 It gives a poor person a chance to take their

 own destiny into their own hands and get out of poverty with

 their own efforts.

-According to an internal survey, 68% of Grameen borrowers' families
+According to past internal surveys, 68% of Grameen borrowers'

 The life story of Ammajan Amina, one of Grameen's first borrowers,

 illustrates what micro-credit can do for a street beggar.
 Of

 her six children, four had died of hunger or disease.
 Only two